lyndon025/playtested/src/content/article/legacy/2023-05-30-get-addicted-on-high-scores-combo-accumulation-and-weapon-switching--review---strike-bust.md

-## +A good balance of retro aesthetic and modern look
+- A good balance of retro aesthetic and modern look

-## +Amazing rhythmic beat sound effects for the weapons
+- Amazing rhythmic beat sound effects for the weapons

-## +Weapon type system that encourages experimentation and constant switching
+- Weapon type system that encourages experimentation and constant switching## Cons

-## Cons

 -No story